Questions? Need help with a trial? Contact us—we’re here to help.

 Access Video On Demand

 Access Video On Demand offers public libraries an expansive, patron-friendly collection of thousands of high-quality videos.
-The following relevant titles can be used for programming or for individual viewing to help explain and add context to the election, government, and politics.
+The following relevant titles can be used for programming or for individual viewing to help explain and add context to elections, government, and politics.
 In addition, Access Video On Demand includes a wealth of videos on information and digital literacy, critical-thinking skills, and more—perfect for your community, from young adults to seniors who may be less tech-savvy and more susceptible to fraud:

 - The Choice 2020: Trump vs. Biden